WE TAKE ON CASES LARGE AND SMALL AND ROUTINELY COME OUT ON TOP.

 Purdue had yet more patents covering its products, but these victories enabled Teva to land a settlement agreement permitting it to sell generic versions of OxyContin®.

 Carlson Caspers won an important victory for its client, Exmark Manufacturing Co., a Beatrice, Nebraska-based division of The Toro Company, a global provider of outdoor solutions and equipment headquartered in Bloomington, Minnesota.
 In what has been reported as one of the largest awards in Nebraska history, a jury in the United States District Court in Omaha awarded Exmark more than $24.2 million, determining that Briggs & Stratton had willfully infringed on Exmark’s patent directed to an improved commercial lawn mower.
 After post-trial hearings and argument, Senior United States District Judge Joseph F. Bataillon, in May of 2016, has doubled the jury’s award in light of the willful nature of Briggs & Stratton’s infringement.
 Judge Bataillon further awarded Exmark prejudgment and post judgment interest, as well as the costs associated with the lawsuit.
 Significantly, he also denied a series of post-trial motions filed by Briggs & Stratton, including a request for a new trial.
 In total, Carlson Caspers secured a final judgment for Exmark of more than $50 million.
 Carlson Caspers worked closely with Exmark’s in-house counsel to prepare the case, present the case at trial, and argue post-trial motions.
 The Carlson Caspers team was led by Derek Vandenburgh and included Joe Winkels and Alex Rinn.
+Both sides appealed and the case was recently remanded to the district court.

 Phil Caspers, Sam Hamer and Joe Winkels scored a $75 million win for ADC Telecommunications, Inc. Following the dot-com bubble, ADC divested its data transport business unit, but retained the patent assets.
 Looking to monetize those assets, Mike Ouyang of ADC contacted Phil Caspers to assess the value of a 10-year-old, pending application related to the divested business unit.
 After some investigation, the team concluded that the application (filed in 1995) may be relevant to the developing 4G wireless standards that incorporate OFDM.
 Caspers and Hamer developed a long-term strategy for maximizing the value of the pending application, without litigation.
 That strategy included relentless due diligence into emerging wireless technology and standards and aggressive use of often overlooked Patent Office procedures (including more than 50 accelerated filings and reissue applications) to perfect a broad portfolio of patent rights covering multiple fundamental features of the emerging wireless standards.
 The team also developed and implemented a world-wide marketing plan to demonstrate to the industry the value of the portfolio and sell it.
 That long-term strategy paid off.
 In April of 2011, the team negotiated the sale of the patent portfolio for $75 million to HTC Corporation.
 The team’s work did not stop there.
 Following the transaction, Caspers and Hamer assisted HTC in understanding and developing an enforcement strategy for the portfolio, and in an ITC action against Apple, the team provided assistance to HTC’s counsel representing key third party witnesses and defending prosecution counsel in trial depositions, ultimately scoring a successful result against Apple.